-The system has been changed, and for an hour and a half, I ask you to please watch white folks talk about the bifurcation of America by Robert Putnam and friends regarding the subject of “our kids.”
+The system changes, and for an hour and a half, I ask you to please watch white folks talk about the bifurcation of America by Robert Putnam and friends regarding the subject of “our kids.”
 Beware, the time spent here is informative, but it can make you a little crazy.
 They know, they really do know, and have the numbers and the argument for change, so why are we supposed to think they will?
 They do not create change.
 Is it because they are just “talking points?”
 Have we failed to empower them to turn their power into change?
 Do not let it go back to normal.

 Join Your Movement – Pick a System – Change It

 Live-Long Learning Choices

 - Watch: Eugene Jarecki’si “The House I Live In” and Ava DuVernay’s 13th (here) and stay on that path for a while until you get to her presentation on Colin Rand Kaepernick‘s experience in a dramataized autobiography.

 - CNN put “The First Time I Realized I was Black” together.
 Must watch them all.

 - Vox on the four times of the six on the planet when reparations were paid to people victimized by the racism and bigotry

 Did this already?
 Then go back to 75 Things White People Can Do for Racial Justice.
-She said it is a work in progress and will continue to work on its development.
+She said it is a work in progress and will continue to develop.

 One last thing.
 If you believe in the power of working-class greatness, remember the super-power revealed the 2020 pandemic – a national strike for health and justice could get health and justice.
 If a bug can bring capital to its knees and put some in your pocket, that bug is telling you something.
 So encourage everyone to have three to six months of savings to cover the basic, essential living costs.
 This is challenging, but it is doable and intelligent for many reasons.